VysotskiVadim/VysotskiVadim.blog/_drafts/detect_memory_leaks.markdown

 I see `rss trendline has coefficient -0.00000548365707914431` in the output.
 It means that the trend line is flat.
+Take a look on the trend line to check if the RSS values really follow calculated trend line.

 <div style="overflow-x: auto; margin-bottom: 30px">
   <img